department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 ### Background color only alert with icon

 A background alert may be used with an icon to draw attention to important feedback.
-The iconography for background alerts is consistent with the way icons are used in standard alert boxes.
+The iconography for background alerts is consistent with the way icons are used in standard alert.

-{% include storybook-preview.html story="components-va-alert--background-only-with-icon" height="80px" %}
+{% include storybook-preview.html story="components-va-alert--background-only-with-icon" height="80px" link_text="va-alert" %}

 ## Full-width alerts